Atom Smasher (DC Comics): Modern-day JSA issues

-In the Justice Society of America: The Kingdom special, Stargirl recruits Atom Smasher to knock some sense into Damage, who has become an evangelist of sorts for Gog after the cosmic being temporarily healed his face.
-He views Pratt's son as a brother figure, since he was brought up by Pratt in the first place.
+In the Justice Society of America: The Kingdom special, Stargirl recruits Atom Smasher to knock some sense into Damage, who has become an evangelist of sorts for Gog after the cosmic being healed his face.
+He views Damage (Pratt's son) as a brother figure, since he was brought up by Pratt in the first place.

 Atom Smasher finally returns to the JSA during the "Black Adam and Isis" arc printed in Justice Society of America #23–25.
-Asking the team for a second chance at honoring the memory of Al Pratt, Atom Smasher joins the Justice Society in battling Black Adam and Isis, who have robbed Captain Marvel of his powers and his throne at the Rock of Eternity.
-At the conclusion of the story, despite Wildcat's distrust, Atom Smasher is readmitted into the JSA as a full member, along with all the other members of the team who had acted poorly in recent issues.
-He vanishes for several issues, but he reappears in the JSA All-Stars book as a victim of kidnapping.
+Asking the team for a second chance at honoring the memory of Al Pratt, Atom Smasher joins the Justice Society in battling Black Adam and Isis, who have robbed Captain Marvel of his powers.
+At the conclusion of the story, despite Wildcat's distrust, Atom Smasher is readmitted into the JSA.

 In Doomsday Clock, Atom Smasher and the Justice Society are revealed to have been erased from existence by Doctor Manhattan, who altered the timeline to prevent the Justice Society from forming.
 They are resurrected when Superman convinces Manhattan to undo his actions.